vishalm/LlamaBot/README.md

 - Creating dynamic calculators or quote tools for small businesses
 - Soon, much more!

-This project was created for educational purposes as a learning tool to explore & document how other code-generating AI tools like Lovable, Replit, Bolt, Claude Artifacts, and OpenAI's Canvas work under the hood.
+This project was created to document our startup's journey using LangGraph, and to create a learning tool to explore & document how other code-generating AI tools like Lovable, Replit, Bolt, Claude Artifacts, and OpenAI's Canvas work under the hood.

 ## Features